-Still, it was a rocky ride, and as we reflect on that undulating journey, one key concept emerges that is fundamental to the way we invest and steward your assets: sustainability.
+Still, it was a rocky ride, and as we reflect on

+that is fundamental to the way we invest and steward your assets: sustainability.

 Sustainability is key to carrying out, faithfully and consistently, our God-given mission for our churches and organizations.
 Just as it is important to sustain our hearts and souls in God's nourishing word and in life-giving community, so it is with investing in ways that sustain both financial growth and the earth and its people.
 Otherwise, we would give up, lose steam and run dry at times of challenge or crisis.